rmortale/awssite/content/post/tutorials/fargatecli.md

   - ECS
 ---

-In this tutorial I will distribute a simple Java Rest application in AWS Fargate.
+In this tutorial I will distribute a simple Java Rest application to AWS Fargate.
 I will use [fargatecli](https://github.com/awslabs/fargatecli).
+You can follow the video or continue reading.

+{{< youtube XsQPhQwZh_Y >}}

 ### Prerequisites
 * Java JDK 1.8 installed